Create Stunning Abstract Art with DIY Spackle Art

 - Wood (optional if you want to frame your canvas)

-Note: If you are using a larger canvas like I did, you might want to put a few towels in the back of the canvas in between the wood and the canvas.
+Expert Tip: If you are using a larger canvas like I did, you might want to put a few towels in the back of the canvas in between the wood and the canvas.
 The spackling part will create an imprint of the wood into the canvas and the towels will prevent this from happening.

-Joint Compound vs. Spackle?
+Joint Compound vs. Spackle

 I’ve seen some tutorials use joint compound, or drywall mud.
 But I went with spackle because it’s less heavy, dries faster and easier for me to deal with.
 If you want a side by side comparison, this article is a good read.